 Who is Wim Hof And Why Should You Care

-Wim Hof is an eccentric man from that tiny little country in Europe called the Netherlands (where incidentally I happen to have been living in for the past 4 years).
+Wim Hof is an eccentric man from that tiny little country in Europe called the Netherlands.

-After the death of his wife who left him to deal with 4 children, Wim entered a stage of depression that it is really easy to understand.
+After the death of his wife, who left him to deal with 4 children, Wim entered a stage of depression which is very easy to understand.
 Then he found comfort in something everyone else would be far to associate to the word “comfort”.
 Wim found comfort in the ice.
 Plunging his body in frozen lakes caused a switch in him that is not far from those plot you see in Marvel movies of a superhero discovering his calling.

 Wim became friend with the ice, passing more and more time in it.
 People called him crazy, lunatic.
 Are they to blame?
 Nobody sane would spend most of his time in ice frozen water.